 Buster deals with the loss of his hand for the rest of the show, even after being given a much larger one.
 It must be difficult becoming a monster.

-S01E22 – Kitty mentions that the family has been building houses overseas and hiding it from the U.S. Government.
+Season 1, Episode 22: Kitty mentions that the family has been building houses overseas and hiding it from the U.S. government.
 Michael, thinking she’s merely referring to tax evasion, dismisses the statement.
 Later in the episode, the truth comes to light after Michael sees a news report laying it all out for him.

 The family building homes and frequently doing business in Iraq carries as a reoccurring theme for the rest of the show’s original three seasons.

-S2E01 - This one is quick but definitely one of my favorites.
-In the season two opener, Michael, on his way to Phoenix, makes a call to the family pretending to be a “Dr. Blumen.”
-Later in the episode, this happens for the first time.
+Season 2, Episode 1: You'll have to be paying close attention to notice this one: In the season two opener, Michael—on his way to Phoenix—makes a call to the family pretending to be a “Dr. Blumen.”
+Later in the episode, the above scenario happens for the first time.

-S3E01 — Gob receives a letter from an organization attempting to reunite him with his son.
-After some confusion (including the narrator disagreeing with Gob’s statement that he doesn’t have a son), Gob finally realizes that he is the father of none other than Maeby’s long time crush, Steve Holt(!).
+Season 3, Episode 1: Gob receives a letter from an organization attempting to reunite him with his son.
+After some confusion (including the narrator disagreeing with Gob’s statement that he doesn’t have a son), Gob finally realizes that he is the father of none other than Maeby’s longtime crush, Steve Holt(!).
 This comes as a big surprise to Gob, but the show has been hinting at this twist since season one.

-In the 19th episode of the flagship season, Gob accidentally mutters that he might be a father, a fact that he references again in the fifth episode of season two.
+In the 19th episode of season one, Gob accidentally mutters that he might be a father, a fact that he references again in the fifth episode of season two.
 The foreshadowing really kicks up later on in season two during George Michael’s election campaign against Steve; Gob reveals that he got a girl pregnant during high school and notes that Steve looks like a girl he dated.
 Michael also tells Gob that Steve is “basically a young you.”
-During the post-episode teaser, an investigator shows Steve a photo of his father (Gob), but the fact is dropped until the season three premier in which Gob’s “huge tiny mistake” is finally revealed.
+During the post-episode teaser, an investigator shows Steve a photo of his father (Gob), but the fact is dropped until the season three premiere in which Gob’s “huge tiny mistake” is finally revealed.

 Eight episodes later, Buster and Nurse Adelaide reenact a portion of the scene (almost word-for-word) just after Buster drops his coma charade.

-When A.D. returned via Netflix last year, its knack for nuanced storytelling became all the more complicated with the new season's unorthodox time frame.
+When Arrested Development returned via Netflix in 2013, its knack for nuanced storytelling became all the more complicated with the new season's unorthodox time frame.
 Pretty much every major plot point is foreshadowed in some small way—but one event pays off on a joke that’s been running since the very first episode.

-S4E01 - Season four starts off with Michael finally, albeit briefly, moving to Phoenix, AZ, a town that the narrator describes as a place “he'd always imagined would be his destiny.”
+Season 4, Episode 1: Season four starts off with Michael finally, albeit briefly, moving to Phoenix, a town that the narrator describes as a place “he'd always imagined would be his destiny.”
 We should have seen this coming, as Michael threatens to leave the family to live in Phoenix during the first episode of both seasons one and two.
 Another allusion to Michael’s love for Phoenix is the fact that he attends The University of Phoenix online throughout season four.

-S4E10 - An incarcerated Lucille gets attacked by her Chinese gang mate, armed with a sharpened noodle.
+Season 4, Episode 10: An incarcerated Lucille gets attacked by her Asian gang mate, armed with a sharpened noodle.
 But this wasn’t the first time that the Bluth matriarch had ended up on the “wrong side of a noodle.”
-George Sr. apologized for a much different kind of noodle stabbing in episode two, foreshadowing both Lu’s run-in with the Jade Dragon Triad and George Sr.’s evaporating masculinity with a single line of dialogue.
+George Sr. apologized for a much different kind of noodle stabbing in episode two, foreshadowing both Lucille’s run-in with the Jade Dragon Triad and George Sr.’s evaporating masculinity with a single line of dialogue.

-With more Arrested Development in, um, development, there is sure to be more crazy storytelling and foreshadowing to come.
-I’d like to thank Recurring Developments and The Arrested Development Wiki for helping with episode numbers.
+With another season of Arrested Development to binge-watch, there's sure to be more wild foreshadowing to come.
+(Thanks to Recurring Developments and The Arrested Development Wiki for assistance with episode numbers.)